Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2022/04/globe-a-wooden-dome-made-solely-from-waste.md

 The ring-shaped hubs for the wooden struts are also made from reused material; in this case, salvaged plastic water pipes.

 By bringing together architects, engineers and computer scientists, she hopes to create the right conditions to achieve this – at least within her own research group.
 Perhaps even more important, she says, is the ability to combine environmental sensitivity with an affinity for the digital world.
 But that can be a tough call.
 “On one side you have people who are fighting for the environment like Greta Thunberg, and on the other tech geeks like Elon Musk,” says De Wolf.
 What she’s looking for are digital natives who are willing to dedicate their skills to protecting the environment.
 One of De Wolf’s primary goals is to raise awareness of her field of research.
 Her course at this year’s summer school will bring together students from different departments to build another dome from reused materials.
 This dome will remain on the Hönggerberg campus over the summer to showcase her work.
 She is also planning an exhibition on the circular economy in construction as well as a number of smaller events.

+Read the issue as a PDF (PDF, 5.5 MB) Read the issue online